A comprehensive spatial-temporal infection model

 Note that the constant in (\ref{eq:wavevel3yy}) can absorbed in $x/V$.

 The variation of the dimensionless velocity, equation (\ref{eq:wavevel2y}) with $R_0(\rho,0)$ is shown in Figure \ref{fig12}.
-As expected it increases with $R_0(\rho,0)$, varying roughly in a linear fashion at relatively large values of the latter.
+As expected it increases with $R_0(\rho,0)$.
+Interestingly, it is varying roughly in a linear fashion at relatively large values of the latter.

 It is interesting to note that even for a finite value of the diffusion parameter $C$, the time profiles at a fixed spatial location are close to those for the SIR model, assuming sufficiently large $R_0(\rho,0)$.
 We can show this by introducing the new spatial variable $\chi = \zeta/W$ in equations (\ref{eq:s4})-(\ref{eq:r4}).
 For example, (\ref{eq:r4}) will read as

 Now, at relatively large values of $R_0(\rho,0)$, we can ignore the second derivative in the RHS of (\ref{eq:rwavechi}), which then becomes a set of equations identical to the SIR problem, subject to the equivalence $\chi \rightarrow -t$.
 This equivalence does not carry over when $R_0(\rho,0)$ is smaller and closer to 1, in which case the intensity of infection is smaller.
 Because this regime is of lesser interest, it will not be further explored here.

 We conclude that, even in the absence of advection, diffusion is sufficient to spread the contagion at a constant velocity, with the rate of spreading increasing with the square root of the diffusion coefficient and with the value of $R_0(\rho,0)$.
-It also affects, although only mildly, the overall infection profiles, by lowering their intensity.
+Diffusion affects the overall infection intensity, although mildly, at larger $R_0(\rho,0)$ .
 Restricting mobility, here represented by $D$, confirms a most important policy effect for containing infection.
 The finding that diffusion also affects somewhat the effective value of $R_0(\rho,0)$, is a result intuitively expected, but not previously identified.
 It is also worth pointing out that because of the presence of the reaction terms, the effect of diffusion is to lead to fronts of constant velocity, as opposed to a velocity that varies with the square root of time, as is the case in the absence of reactions.